nus-cs2103-AY2122S2/tp/docs/UserGuide.md

   e.g. `[p/PHONE_NUMBER]…` can be used as ` ` (i.e. 0 times), `p/12345`, `p/12345 p/54321` etc.

 - Inputting information after `pr/` & `p/` indicates the type of property a user is selling or buying.<br>
-e.g. `pr/PROPERTY` can be used as `pr/East, Block 123, 2-room, $550000` means this person is a seller looking to sell a 2-room property at Block 123 which is located in the East, with a price of $550000.<br>More information about the required format of properties can be found in the next section.
+e.g. `pr/PROPERTY` can be used as `pr/East, Block 123, 2-room, $550000` means this client is a seller looking to sell a 2-room property at Block 123 which is located in the East, with a price of $550000.<br>More information about the required format of properties can be found in the next section.

 - client parameters can be in any order.<br>
 e.g. if the command specifies `n/NAME p/PHONE_NUMBER pr/PROPERTY`, `p/PHONE_NUMBER pr/PROPERTY n/NAME` is also acceptable.